Edouard Izac: Congress

 Sworn in to the Seventy-fifth Congress, Izac advocated for non-interventionalism in World War II.
 In his first speech on the House floor, Izac said the path the nation was on would lead to its involvement in the conflict, which elicited substantial coverage from The New York Times.
-Among other acts, he introduced legislation calling for the protection of the Palomar Observatory, establishment of a U.S. Marine Corps hospital in San Diego, aid for construction of public schools and to add a battalion of African American soldiers in the then-segregated California Army National Guard.
+Among other acts, he introduced legislation calling for the protection of the Palomar Observatory, establishment of a U.S. Marine Corps hospital in San Diego, aid for construction of public schools, and to add a battalion of African American soldiers in the then-segregated California Army National Guard.
 Veterans were a substantial focus of his legislative efforts.
 He introduced legislation including disabled veterans and their families in New Deal and other appropriations.
 He was a delegate to the Democratic National Conventions in 1940 and 1944.

 Serving on the House Naval Affairs Committee, Izac was considered a potential candidate for greater positions of power.
 His name came up in 1940 as possible candidate to become the Assistant Secretary for the Navy, but Izac publicly announced at the time that he wanted to remain in Congress, in a role that was focused on support of veterans.
-He eventually became chair of the House Naval Affairs Committee, and in this role had an oversight role in military efforts to defense matters on the Pacific coast, and was also involved in questioning Lieutenant General John L. DeWitt over the internment of Japanese Americans.
+He eventually became chair of the House Naval Affairs Committee, and in this role he had an oversight role in military efforts to defense matters on the Pacific coast and was also involved in questioning Lieutenant General John L. DeWitt over the internment of Japanese Americans.
 This duty sent him on inspection tours of U.S. bases in the Pacific during the war.
 He also pushed against efforts for a post-war downsizing of U.S. military bases in the Pacific.